pgomez-a/netwhat/README.md

 Teltonika: <a href="https://wiki.teltonika-networks.com/view/What_is_a_Netmask%3F">What is a Netmask?</a><br>
 Ionos: <a href="https://www.ionos.com/digitalguide/server/know-how/broadcast-address/">What is a broadcast address and how does it work?</a><br>
 Keenetic: <a href="https://help.keenetic.com/hc/en-us/articles/213965789-What-is-the-difference-between-a-public-and-private-IP-address-">What is the difference between a public and a private IP address?</a><br>
-Digital Ocean: <a href="https://www.digitalocean.com/community/tutorials/understanding-ip-addresses-subnets-and-cidr-notation-for-networking">Understanding IP Addresses, Subnets, and CIDR Notatio for Networking</a>
+Digital Ocean: <a href="https://www.digitalocean.com/community/tutorials/understanding-ip-addresses-subnets-and-cidr-notation-for-networking">Understanding IP Addresses, Subnets, and CIDR Notatio for Networking</a><br>
+Study-ccna: <a href="https://study-ccna.com/classes-of-ip-addresses/">Classes of IP addresses</a><br>
+Fortinet: <a href="https://www.fortinet.com/resources/cyberglossary/tcp-ip">What is a Transmission Control Protocol TCP/IP Model?</a>